Pradumnasaraf/BioDrop-CLI/README.md

 ### 🛡 Security

-If you discover a security vulnerability within this project, please check the [security policy](SECURITY.md) for more information.
+If you discover a security vulnerability within this project, please check the [SECURITY](SECURITY.md) for more information.